 Spicy Foods

 These can irritate the lining of the stomach and esophagus, exacerbating symptoms like heartburn.
 Foods that fall into this category include chili peppers, hot sauces, and spicy condiments.
-Herbs and spices like cayenne pepper, curry powder, and horseradish should also be avoided.
+It’s also better to avoid herbs and spices like cayenne pepper, curry powder, and horseradish.
 You can use mild seasonings like salt, pepper, garlic powder, and parsley instead.

 Fried Foods

 Fried foods can be difficult to digest and often contain high amounts of unhealthy fats.
-Thus, any deep-fried food should be avoided.
-Examples of such foods include french fries, potato chips, fried chicken, and doughnuts.
+Thus, you should avoid any deep-fried food.
+Examples of such foods include French fries, potato chips, fried chicken, and doughnuts.

 Alcohol